 The feasibility of conducting a final comparative study will be evaluated at 7-years of follow up based on statistical power and suitable overlap in patient populations in the exposure groups.
 Any final comparative report will adjust for differences in severity of disease and other confounders will be completed using appropriate multivariate, propensity score matching, or inverse probability weighting methods.
 For these analyses, the exposure cohorts will be analyzed overall, previous biologics use and monotherapy and combination therapy with concomitant conventional synthetic disease modifying antirheumatic drugs (csDMARDs).
-A combination therapy with MTX specifically will be described if sample sizes are sufficient.
-These and potentially other agreed upon strata will be determined apriori and included in SAP filed with Sponsor.
+Increased risk of malignancy (excluding NMSC), MACE, MI, serious infection, VTE, herpes zoster, PML, and gastrointestinal perforation events, as well as an increase in mortality, in patients treated with a combination therapy with MTX specifically will be described if sample sizes are sufficient, in the interim and final reports.
+These and potentially other agreed upon strata will be determined a priori and included in SAP filed with Sponsor.
 The general analytic approach will be descriptive and include rates of events of interest within stratified treatment cohorts.
 Data will be presented as number of events, crude and age/sex-standardized incidence rates.
 Such analyses will be performed by and at the direction of RABBIT.
-The final report will also evaluate the rates of safety events of interest within the elderly.
-The approved SAP will also describe the a priori determined common set of MedDRA codes and the MedDRA version to define serious infections, GI perforations, herpes zoster, and CV events (MACE).
-The codes and version will be harmonised with other registers conducting similar analysis.
-A draft set of MedDRA codes is included in Appendix 1.